mikabba/music-education-tools/README.md

 ![Croce Ritmica](assets/croce-ritmica.png)

-## Music Notes Trainer

-Music Notes Trainer is a lightweight educational web game designed to help beginner music students recognize notes on the staff through immediate visual feedback and score-based repetition.

-### Main features

-- Interactive note recognition exercise
-- Visual staff-based learning
-- Immediate feedback
-- Score tracking
-- Simple interface for beginner students

-## Croce Ritmica

-Croce Ritmica is a gamified rhythm-learning web application designed to make rhythm recognition more engaging through interaction, scoring and achievement-based feedback.

-### Main features

-- Rhythm-based educational gameplay
-- User interaction flow
-- Scoring logic
-- Leaderboard-style learning experience
-- Certificate generation
+---

 ## Why this repository exists

-This repository collects small educational tools built around real learning needs.
+This repository collects educational web tools built around real learning needs.

-The goal is not only to provide exercises, but to design accessible web applications that make music theory and rhythm practice more interactive for students.
+The goal is to document small but complete applications that make music theory, solfeggio and rhythm practice more interactive, accessible and engaging for students.

+---

 ## Portfolio relevance

-Although these projects are outside my main focus on control systems, embedded systems and model-based engineering, they demonstrate my ability to:
+These projects complement my main engineering portfolio by demonstrating my ability to:

-- design user-facing software tools;
-- translate real educational needs into working applications;
+- translate real educational needs into working software tools;
-- build and deploy lightweight web applications;
-- create simple interfaces for non-technical users;
+- design simple interfaces for non-technical users;
-- document practical software projects clearly.

-## Next steps

-- Add short usage notes
+- build and deploy user-facing web applications;
+- implement interaction logic, scoring systems and feedback mechanisms;
-- Improve project structure
+- organize small applications into documented, reusable project repositories.

-- Add technical implementation details
-- Consider moving mature tools into standalone repositories
+---

+## Repository role

+This is a showcase repository.

+Each mature tool is documented here and, where appropriate, maintained in its own dedicated repository with source code, screenshots, usage notes and implementation details.